Nimsara-Jayarathna/Sustain-Insight---front-end/README.md

 ## Developer Tips

 - Prefer Tailwind utilities; reserve custom CSS for shared animations or base layers in `src/index.css`.
-- When wiring new REST calls, create a helper in `src/api/` and consume it via hooks—`apiFetch` already handles credentials and automatic refresh.
+- When storing new data, add a helper in `src/services/` that composes Supabase queries, then expose it through a hook or Zustand store.
 - Keep theme variants in sync by using existing design tokens: emerald→cyan gradients, slate neutrals, and `dark:` pairings.
 - To validate auth/session flows quickly, open the profile modal’s Security tab and trigger logouts from additional devices.